Curse of Strahd: Publication history

 Curse of Strahd was written by Jeremy Crawford, Laura Hickman, Tracy Hickman, Adam Lee, Christopher Perkins, Richard Whitters, and was published by Wizards of the Coast in 2016.
 It acts as an adaptation of the original Ravenloft module for the 5th edition of Dungeons & Dragons.
 Charlie Hall, for Polygon, explained that "Instead of reinventing the wheel, principle [sic] designer Chris Perkins brought in the module's original writers — the husband and wife team of Tracy and Laura Hickman — to create the very best version of the famous module yet. [...]
 Tracy and Laura have been hosting nearly annual sessions of the original Ravenloft at their home, for friends and family, over the course of decades.
 When Perkins asked for their input, they flew out to meet with the team.
 The result was a torrent of ideas for new locations, characters and encounters".
 On the development process, Perkins said: "Without the Hickmans, this project would've died on the vine" and that "the Hickmans envisioned Strahd differently than he's depicted in the original Ravenloft adventure.
 Their image didn't match the Bela Legosi[sic] vampire quite so much.
 Tracy found an old daguerreotype [an early type of photograph captured on a silvered copper plate][sic] that captured the look of Strahd in his mind, and we used that image as a reference to create a new look for the vampire".
+The tarokka deck was released as a supplement by Gale Force 9.